Hillary34/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that print all possible combinations of single-digit numbers
+program that prints all possible difference combinations of two digits